Around the end of every year I get questions about creating a work-plan for the upcoming year.

 Such a plan will be prepared by each VP with their team, and it's recommended you involve as many managers and employees.

 The more employees are involved, the more they'll be invested in the outcome and work towards achieving goals.

-once the plan is complete, determine your main goals and (measurable!!!) indices that will enable you to monitor progress.
+once the plan is complete, determine your main goals and (measurable!!!) indicators that will enable you to monitor progress.

-Don't skip the indices.
+Don't skip the indicators.
 If you don’t measure and monitor progress the chance of you actually achieving your goals is very low.